tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_overview.md

 The API overview grounds users with a high-level understanding of the system.
 This high-level understanding is critical to grasping the system as a whole.
 It allows the details to fit into a larger conceptual framework.

-Start at the high-level, getting a gist of what something is about from the title and description, and work your way into more details.
+To get an idea of what the API is about, users start at a high-level, getting a gist of what something is about from the title and description, and then work their way into more details.
 This overview provides this initial orientation for the user.

 {% include course_image.html size="medium" border="true" filename="nonref_overview" ext_print="png" ext_web="svg" alt="API overview" caption="The API overview provides high-level detail about the purpose, audience, and market need for your API." %}

 {: .tip}
 For more details on the importance of high-level overviews, see [Reduction, layering, and distillation as a strategy for simplicity](https://idratherbewriting.com/simplifying-complexity/reduction-layering-distillation.html).

 In the overview, list some common business scenarios in which the API might be useful.
-This will give people the context they need to evaluate whether the API is relevant to their needs.
+This will give users the context they need to evaluate whether the API is relevant to their needs.

 {% include random_ad.html %}